Get branding tips and expert advice delivered straight to your inbox.

 These two pyramids have evolved into the brand pyramids we use today.
 The brand equity pyramid was the basis for the external, brand sharing type, while the Keller Model became today’s internal brand loyalty pyramid.

 To recap, a brand pyramid can be an incredibly useful visual tool to help communicate your brand’s identity and market positioning.
-Creating one empowers your team to more clearly communicate your core identity, including your brand personality and the benefits you provide to your audience.
+Creating one empowers your team, regardless of its size, to more clearly communicate your core identity, including your brand personality and the benefits you provide to your audience.

 While it may seem like a tedious process to get started, we can ensure you that it’s well worth the effort!
 Need additional help getting started?
 Check out our post, How to Build a Strong Brand Identity That Sets You Up for Success.